MicrochipTech/RNWFxx_Python_OOB/IoT_CentralGroupEnrollment.md

    <img src="./assets/AzureBuildApp19+.png" width="700"/>

-9. To save the certificate, press the "Save" button near the top of the window.
+9. Don't forget to **SAVE** the changes with the "Save" button at the top.
-   * Pressing **Save** is easily overlooked.

    <img src="./assets/AzureBuildApp20+.png" width="700"/>